It is an increasingly church-less age.

 According to some estimates, as few as twenty-percent of Americans attend church weekly (see Ridgaway).
 About sixty-percent of the remaining population do not identify with any church at all, with the remaining twenty-percent only casually making efforts to attend church on occasion.

-Of course, where statistics go, a grain of salt should always follow.
+Of course, where polls go, a grain of salt should always follow.
 But if true, those are alarming numbers.

 Regardless, there has certainly been a decline in church attendance in recent years.
 A variety of factors may be responsible for this shift.
 By and large, however, our neighbors’ hearts and minds have lost sight of the significance of the church to the soul, and most have never known exactly what the Lord’s church is.